XimeonLeo/AirBnB_clone/README.md

 ## Description of the Project
 --------------------------

 This is the first step towards building our first full web application: the **AirBnB clone**.
-This first step is very important because we'll use what we build during this project with all other following projects which includes:
+This first step is very important because we'll use what we build during this project with all other following projects which includes: *I'll remove this*:

 >> HTML/CSS Templating
 >> Database Storage